spikeekips/mitum-doc/ISAAC+-Consensus-JOIN.md

 1. Node requests *BlockProof*s to the nodes of Consensus Group.
 1. Node chooses the highest and valid *BlockProof*.
 1. If the selected *BlockProof* is different(higher or lower) from node's, node tries to sync.
-1. If same, node broadcasts *INIT* ballot.
+1. If same, node broadcasts *INITBallot*.

 ---
 ***BlockProof*** :